Let's save money this season with these 7 fall energy saving tips and start seeing money-saving results on your next bill!

 Schedule maintenance for your heating system.

-During the fall is the time to schedule maintenance services for your boiler and other heating services.
-You want to make sure your equipment is running properly and safe now rather than during a nasty winter storm.
+During the fall is time to schedule maintenance services for your boiler and other heating services.
+You want to make sure your equipment is running properly and safely now rather than during a nasty winter storm.

 Get ready for the winter season.

 Make the time and take advantage of the not so cold weather to get your home ready for winter.
-Look for leaks around the windows and doors.
+Look for leaks, drafts, and cracks around the windows and doors.
 Cover your windows with plastic to avoid cold drafts.

 Change your filters.